renehamburger/blinx.js/README.md

 That is why I decided to create this library which will hopefully one day tick all these boxes.
 I named it __blinx.js__ after its older brother, the MS Word Add-in [Blinx](https://github.com/renehamburger/blinx), as both of them create __Bible-Links__ with passage pop-ups.

-This library is __work in progress__: see the [preliminary roadmap](../projects/1).
-I am looking for one or two developers to join this project.

 ## Activation

 For now, the script can be included directly from GitHub via RawGit, either through a script tag or dynamically.